astronomer/airflow-guides/guides/data-quality.md

 ## Conclusion

 The growth of tools designed to perform data quality checks reflect the importance of ensuring data quality in production workflows.
 Commitment to data quality requires in-depth planning and collaboration between data professionals.
 What kind of data quality your organization needs will depend on your unique use case, which you can explore using the steps outlined in this guide.
+Special consideration should be given to the type of data quality checks and their location in the data pipeline.

+Integrating Airflow with a data lineage tool can further enhance your ability to trace the origin of data that did not pass the checks you established.

+This guide highlights two data quality tools and their use cases:

-SQL Check operators offer a way to define your checks directly from within the DAG, with no other tools necessary.
-If you run many checks on different databases, you may benefit from using a more complex testing solution like Great Expectations or Soda.
+- SQL Check operators offer a way to define your checks directly from within the DAG, with no other tools necessary.
+- If you run many checks on different databases, you may benefit from using a more complex testing solution like Great Expectations or Soda.

 No matter which tool is used, data quality checks can be orchestrated from within an Airflow DAG, which makes it possible to trigger downstream actions depending on the outcome of your checks.